Nothing grows here

 - Do you have everything?
 With our hiking checklist you can easily check that.

-- Do you like to travel with the motorhome?
-There are several campsites in the valley.
-Our packing list for campers helps that you don't forget anything.
+- Do you like traveling by motorhome?
+There are several in the valley campsites*, Our packing list for campers It also helps ensure that you don’t forget anything.

 - In winter the Kleinwalsertal offers ski areas for winter sports enthusiasts.
-Our Packing list winter vacation helps with packing for the winter vacation.
+Our Packing list winter vacation Helps pack your suitcase for your winter vacation.

 - Why is a folding e-bike useful when camping?